I just want to say before we delve into this post that we aren’t discussing the legality of the LED motorcycle auxiliary lights in this post!

 Object Size & Human Form

-Well, research points us to size and shapes.
+Well, research points us to size and shape.

-When drivers approach a main road, they look left and right before manoeuvring.
+When drivers approach the main road, they look left and right before manoeuvring.

-The problem is, they are conditioned to look for large objects such as cars, vans, buses, and trucks.
+The problem is that they are conditioned to look for large objects such as cars, vans, buses, and trucks.
 Biologically, humans are also compelled to notice human-shaped objects.

 What they aren’t looking for are small motorcycles moving at speed, with only one headlamp that is shining in a single plane.

 Scientists have known for decades that the eyes (and brain) see everything if we look.
 But things get missed when we glance.

 So what we need to do is catch the attention of glancing drivers.
 And whilst LED auxiliary lights may help increase the chance of being seen, there is no concrete evidence to say they categorically work.